getodk/docs/docs/central-api-accounts-and-users.rst

         - string

+          .. raw:: html

             Typically the integer ID of the `Role`.
 You may also supply the Role `system` name if it has one.

           Example: ``1``